thinkfunmathcircle/middle-school/mathematical-notations.md

 - **Intersection (∩)**: The set containing only elements that are in both sets.
 Example: A ∩ B = {x | x ∈ A and x ∈ B}
 - **Set Difference (\\)**: The set containing elements that are in one set but not in another.
 Example: A \\ B = {x | x ∈ A and x ∉ B}
 - **Empty Set (∅)**: The set that contains no elements.
 Example: ∅ = {}
+- Countable Set: A set that can be put into a one-to-one correspondence with the natural numbers.
+Example: The set of integers ℤ is countable.
+- Uncountable Set: A set that cannot be put into a one-to-one correspondence with the natural numbers.
+Example: The set of real numbers ℝ is uncountable.

 ### Set Notations Examples